Transfer Pricing – Country by Country Reporting in UAE

 At MASAR Chartered Accountants, we excel in crafting tax-effective strategies that not only ensure compliance with the UAE’s laws and regulations but also align with transfer pricing requirements.
 Before searching into the difficulty, allow us to provide you with comprehensive insights into transfer pricing in the UAE and the regulatory landscape.
 We are your trusted partner in navigating this complex landscape.

-A Country-by-Country (CbC) Report is a critical element in the nation of transfer pricing, offering insights into the global operations of a multinational corporation.
-In the UAE, compliance with the Federal Tax Authority (FTA) mandates that companies submit a CbC report if specific criteria are met.
+A Country by Country (CbC) Report is a critical element in the nation of transfer pricing, offering insights into the global operations of a multinational corporation.
+In the UAE, compliance with the Federal Tax Authority (FTA) mandates that companies submit a Country by Country reporting if specific criteria are met.
 This typically entails a consolidated group revenue of AED 3.15 billion or higher in the preceding tax year.

-The CbC report is a comprehensive document that encompasses various essential details.
+The Country by Country reporting is a comprehensive document that encompasses various essential details.
 It sheds light on consolidated revenue, profit or loss before income tax, income tax paid, stated capital, accumulated earnings, the workforce’s size, tangible assets (excluding cash and cash equivalents), and a breakdown of business activities for each constituent entity within the multinational corporation.

 These insights are carefully categorized by jurisdiction, ensuring transparency and adherence to regulatory standards.
-We guide you through the intricacies of CbC reporting and its significance in the UAE’s tax landscape.
+We guide you through the intricacies of Country by Country reporting and its significance in the UAE’s tax landscape.

 Compliance with OECD Guidelines: